Skip to Content

 • 1 tsp vanilla extract

-2. Whisk together flour, baking powder, and salt.
+2. Whisk flour, baking powder, and salt together.

-3. In a separate bowl, beat butter and sugar until fluffy.
-Mix in the egg and vanilla.
+3. In another bowl, beat butter and sugar until fluffy; mix in egg and vanilla.

-4. Gradually add dry ingredients to wet ingredients.
+4. Gradually add the dry ingredients to the wet mixture.

-5. Roll dough into balls, flatten slightly and bake on a parchment-lined sheet for 8-10 minutes.
+5. Roll dough into balls, flatten slightly, and place on a parchment‑lined sheet.

 5. Baked Brie with Cranberry Sauce